Africa: The Last Frontiers

 The fortified historic town of Harar is located in the eastern part of the country on a plateau with deep gorges surrounded by deserts and savannah.
 The walls surrounding this sacred Muslim city were built between the 13th and 16th centuries.
 A UNESCO World Heritage site, Harar is the fourth holiest city of Islam, and boasts 82 mosques, three of which date from the 10th century, and 102 shrines.
 The many townhouses, with their exceptional interior design, are perhaps the most spectacular part of Harar’s cultural heritage.
 The impact of African and Islamic traditions on the development of the town’s building types and urban layout make for this particular character and uniqueness.
 The city has retained much of its traditions, urban fabric, and rich Harari Muslim cultural heritage.

-This morning we start to move further south and soon the contoured landscape of Konso starts to unfold.
+This morning we explore Lake Chamo, a sanctuary for vast numbers of hippopotamus that emerge at dusk to graze on the grassy shores.
+The lake is also home to the giant Nile crocodiles, which can measure up to seven metres in length.
+The bird life is also a veritable feast on the eyes as hordes of yellow weaver birds flit constantly through the trees, and vivid-coloured kingfishers skim the lake where great white pelicans, storks, ibises, hornbills and cormorants plumb the waters for food.
+After our visit to the lake, we start to move further south and soon the contoured landscape of Konso starts to unfold.
 Extensive dry stone terraces bear witness to the persistent human struggle to harness the hard, dry and rocky environment for agriculture.
 The walled towns and settlements of Konso are located on hill summits selected for their strategic and defensive advantages.
 The cultural spaces inside the walled towns, called moras, retain an important and central role in the life of the Konso people.
-The erection of stones and poles is also part of the Konso tradition: a generation pole is raised every 18 years, marking the start of a new generation.
+The erection of stones and poles is also part of the Konso tradition: a pole is raised every 18 years, marking the start of a new generation.
 Thus, the age of a village can be determined by how many poles are standing.
-After our visit here we ascend onto a lush plateau where the town of Key Afar is situated.
-This large town hosts a vibrant market once a week when thousands of Banna, Hamer and Tsemay peoples descend on it to buy and sell goods.
-After our visit to the market we continue to Jinka.

 Today we visit a small tribe known as Karo.
 With a population of around 2,000 they live along the east bank of the great Omo River and practise flood retreat cultivation, growing sorghum, maize and beans.
 Like many of the tribes in the Omo, they paint their bodies and faces with white chalk to prepare for a ceremony.
 The chalk is mixed with yellow rock, red iron ore and charcoal.
 Face masks are worn at times and they have clay hair buns with feathers in them.
 Red clay mixed with butter is put into their hair and clothing is made from animal skin.
 The women scar their chests believing it makes them beautiful.
 The men’s scars represent an enemy or dangerous animal killed.
 Most men in the tribe have two or three wives.